Translate

 CHARLOTTE: It’s a lasagne, Jonathan.

 JONATHAN: (tormented) But the layers, Charlotte!
 The layers!
 Like the layers of the human soul!
-Cheese, pasta, meat, cheese, pasta – each one a reflection of our inner being, slowly baked in the oven of experience, and we… we devour it without thought!
+Cheese, pasta, meat – each one a reflection of our inner being, slowly baked in the oven of experience, and we… we devour it without thought!

 CHARLOTTE: (sighs) Eat your lasagne.